robcasloz/IteratorRecognition/README.md

 ### Mandatory

+-   [Pedigree][13] pass is a requirement for building and executing this pass.
 -   [cmake-utils][9]
   Used for supporting the `cmake`-based build system.
 Using `git clone --recursive` should take care of everything.
 -   [sanitizers-cmake][12]